stacks-network/stacks/FAQs.md

 ### Can anyone register a TLD?

 Yes, anyone can register a TLD.
 If a TLD has not been registered already and you're willing to pay the registration fee for it, you can go ahead and register that TLD.
 There is no centralized party that can stop you from registering a TLD.

 ### Do apps using Blockstack work with a regular browser?

 Yes!
 Apps using Blockstack run in the web browsers you know and love.
 You will need to download and install Blockstack on your computer to use certain features of apps that use Blockstack.

 ### Where can I discover apps using Blockstack?

-(coming soon)
+Using the Blockstack Browser!
+Check our install page for more information: https://blockstack.org/install

 ### What programming language can I use to build these apps?

 To make apps that run in the web browser using Blockstack, you can use JavaScript and any of the same web frameworks or libraries you use today such as React, AngularJs, Vue.js or jQuery.
-You can use any language you like for native apps as long as you are able to consume a JSON REST API.
+The Blockstack Core is implementated in Python, but you can use any language you like for native apps as long as you are able to consume a JSON REST API.

-### What is the Blockstack Portal?
+### What is the Blockstack Browser?

 This is a developer-facing term used for the application users use to create and manage their identities and configure their storage.
 It also handles authentication requests from apps that allow their users to log in with Blockstack.
-When a user clicks a Log In with Blockstack button, they are redirected to the Blockstack Portal to approve the request before being logged into the app.
-The Portal is also where users can go to discover and use apps using Blockstack.
+When a user clicks a Log In with Blockstack button, they are redirected to the Blockstack Browser to approve the request before being logged into the app.
+The Browser is also where users can go to discover and use apps using Blockstack.

-### How can I use the Blockstack CLI?

-(coming soon)

-### How do I get started using Blockstack to build apps?
+### How do I get started using Blockstack to build decentralized applications?

-(coming soon)
+We have a great tutorial on getting started building Blockstack applications: https://blockstack.org/tutorials/todo-list

 ### Do I need to run a full Blockstack node to use Blockstack?

-(coming soon)
+tl;dr: You don't, but its very easy to.

+To reduce the overhead involved in getting started we maintain a fleet of Blockstack Core nodes that your Blockstack applications connect to by default.
+If you want to run your own we provide detailed instructions on our [install page](https://blockstack.org/install).
+It only takes about 5-10 minutes to spin up your full node!

 ### What is the capacity per block for registrations using Blockstack?